-There are a few things you should know about metal roofing materials as you select the color and style of roof that looks best on your structure.
+Few things you should know about metal roofing materials.
+As you select the color and style of roof that looks best on your structure.
 The more you know about metal roofing materials, the better the choices you’ll make when ordering the list of items you’ll need to have your roof properly upgraded to a metal surface.

 You Can Install Lightweight Metal Over Previously Shingled Roofs

 Metal roofing materials are extremely lightweight compared to asphalt shingles.
 Metal is also a less fussy option than shingles for property owners who want a new look for their roofs.
 For these reasons, many property owners choose to have their formerly shingled roofs covered with painted or galvanized metal sheets.

 In some locations, it’s acceptable to have two layers of roof on one dwelling.
 This method reduces waste, adds additional thermal mass to the roof, and cuts down on damage to landscaping.